objectives materials technology background activities assessment resources

 3. Ask students to take their personal calendars home and add birthdays for family members, pets, and friends.
 Students may compare results in small groups or as a class and add the data to their charts or graphs from Step 2 above.

-Technology Option: Students may use a free online greeting card services such as Blue Mountain or Awesome Cybercards to email a birthday card to a friend or relative.
+Technology Option: Students may use a free online greeting card service to email a birthday card to a friend or relative.

 4. Use this as an opportunity to study birthday traditions among students and their families and around the world.
 First, ask a student to describe a birthday party to the class, their own or someone else's.
 Appoint a scribe to take notes.
 Class members should ask questions to get details.
 Discuss with the class how others celebrate.
 Many children in the United States have similar parties, which vary more by age group than other factors, but students may have unique family customs that differ.
 Even recent immigrant students figure out birthday party protocol quickly, employing popular culture character themes, cake, candles, wishes, ice cream, treat bags, and the "Happy Birthday" song.
 They may celebrate with other cultural traditions privately, however.
 Add the notes, essays, and stories to the class "Calendar Conclusions" book, or start a new "Birthday Traditions" book.